-Get your accessories needed to allow the items to play inside of the cage, keep their cage clean and socially interact with them when time permits.
+Get the accessories they need to have something to play with inside of the cage, keep their cage clean and socially interact with them when time permits.

-Outside of this, a chinchilla can remain inside of their cage the other hours of the day, and it should be stress-free for you.
+Outside of this, chinchillas can remain inside of their cage the majority of the day, and it should be stress-free for you.

-If you have had a long day and just want to let your chin out for a few minutes for a dust bath and return them back to their cage, that’s perfectly fine, and your job will be done for the day.
+If you have had a long day and just want to let your chin out for a few minutes for a dust bath and return it back to its cage, that’s perfectly fine, and your job will be done for the day.

 Compared to other animals, a chinchilla is by far one of the most straightforward pets to care for while still bringing plenty of entertainment and joy.

-Who doesn’t get excited about the fact that once you adopt a chinchilla, you can likely count on a bond and friendship that can last the next 15-20 years?
+Who doesn’t get excited about the fact that once you adopt a chinchilla, you can likely count on a bond and friendship that can last the next 15 to 20 years?

 My chinchilla can recognize her name, urinate in her litter pan, and even has a good understanding of when it’s time to come out and play and when it’s not.

-If you want a pet that could care less about interacting with you than you should likely choose something other than a chinchilla.
+If you want a pet that could care less about interacting with you, then you should choose something other than a chinchilla.

 With chinchillas, they absolutely need that interaction, and they desire the interaction.